1. Brew your coffee at home

 8. Support local coffee shops and bring your reusable mug

-Although cup sharing initiatives have not yet resumed, many cafes have once more begun accepting reusable coffee mugs.
-With more than 260 million disposable cups being thrown out per year in the Metro Vancouver region a coffee cup here and there adds up to a lot of waste!
+With over 260 million disposable cups being thrown out per year in the Metro Vancouver region a coffee cup here and there adds up to a lot of waste!
 So, bring your reusable mug when heading out each morning.
 If you forget a reusable mug, make it a rule that you don’t get a coffee that day.
 With such a devastating consequence, bringing a mug will be ground into your routine quickly!